TechMate404/C/README.md

 # C

-This is my first file on github.
-Let's see what I can learn.
+This repository is about some essential knowledge of C.